 While the lights of Houston shine brightly, don’t let them outshine this small Texas town just 30 miles north.
-While it’s had a number of names over the years (Peck, TX; Oil Town USA), today it’s named after the man responsible for bringing the railroad to this rural community.
-A man named Thomas Henry Ball – aka Tom Ball.
+True, it’s had a number of names over the years (Peck, TX; Oil Town USA), but today it’s named after the man responsible for bringing the railroad to this rural community: Thomas Henry Ball (aka Tom Ball).
 If you visit, you’ll find a growing city that’s still connected to its historic past.
-To download this episode or purchase it on DVD – CLICK HERE.

 If you want to step into a flying museum, then contact the Commemorative Air Force Gulf Coast Wing to see “Texas Raiders” a restored B-17 Flying Fortress.
 Multiple times a year, they take this gal up in the sky giving riders a once in a lifetime experience.

 When you’ve worked up a giant appetite, Tomball has a number of giant options.
 For Texas tea room that’s nothing like a grandma-inspired tea party, head to The Whistle Stop Tea Room.
 Here you’ll find amazing sandwiches (jalapeno pimento cheese anyone?), homemade soups and a dessert case that’s worth the stop alone.